zgeorge22/cs180project5/README.md

 text files which are used only for testing purposes, and should be removed before starting the server.

 Once all .txt files are removed, the server can be started, by running the "main" method within *server.java*

+If you wish to change the port from the default port (*4242*), then edit the code for *server.java* by changing the number in this line at the top:
+`private static final int port = 4242;`

 ***client.java***